DRUM BRAKE ARCING

 - Complete clean and lubed Backing Plate.

-This service costs $200.
-Our current turn-around is about 4 working days but give us a call to make sure.
+Typical turn-around is about a week but give us a call to make sure.

 INSTALLATION PROCEDURE - (all drum brakes)

 - Mount the Front Wheel on the Forks.
 Before you tighten the axle, spin the wheel and grab the front brake lever.
 While keeping the lever held firmly tighten the axle.
 This centers the backing plate.